AnugrahAsh/Quorith/README.md

 - **AI-Driven Daily Goals**
   Receive intelligent, personalized daily goal suggestions aligned with your long-term objectives.

-- **Comprehensive Planning**
+- **Comprehensive Plansning**
-  Create and manage daily, weekly, monthly, and yearly plans that align with your ambitions.
+  Create and manage daily, weekly, monthly, and yearly Planss that align with your ambitions.

 - **Clean, Distraction-Free Design**
   Quorith keeps your focus on priorities without unnecessary clutter.